Navigating the IRB while Conducting Research in Your Teaching Practice

 • Ensures confidentiality of data and other information obtained from research

-At Northeastern, the Office of Human Subject Research Protection (HSRP) is the primary point of contact for all IRB-related inquiries.
+At Northeastern, the Department of Human Research (DHR) is the primary point of contact for all IRB-related inquiries.

 What does this have to do with education research?

-The IRB review process varies slightly based on the project, from submitting a request for exempt status to a full IRB application review.
-Many educational research tasks, such as asking students to fill out a survey or analyzing pieces of student work, may be eligible for an exemption (see more information about exempt research here).
-However, this still requires that you fill out an exempt self-determination form for review by HSRP (see more information here).
-Some considerations to determine involvement with the IRB include:
+Most educational research, such as asking students to fill out a survey or analyzing pieces of student work, may be eligible for an exemption (see more information about exempt research here).
+However, this still requires that you fill out an exempt application for review by DHR (see more information here).

 IRB might not be needed (fill out an exempt self-determination form and consult with HSRP)Application to IRB is likely needed

-What is the purpose?Who is the intended audience?Data will be collected for internal purposes (e.g., to improve my teaching practices as I teach this course and other courses).Data is used for research purposes (e.g., I aim to submit findings to a journal for publication).
+What is the purpose?Who is the intended audience?Data will be collected for internal purposes (e.g., to improve my teaching practices as I teach this course and other courses).Data is used for research purposes meaning it is designed to be generalizable.
+Often submitting findings to a journal or other publication strongly suggests you may be doing research. (e.g., I aim to submit findings to a journal for publication).

 Other Resources